GabrielleAkers/cc-memdb/README.md

 uses ecnet2 for secure client/server communication

-run the server first to get the server address then create a file in the client directory called `.memdb.config` like this
+run the server first to get the server address then create a file in the client directory called `.memdb.client.config` like this
 ```
 {
   server = "theaddressstring",